-Now in it's fourth year, the Rising Leaders Fellowship supports the professional development of individuals in entry to mid-level positions within youth serving outdoor programs.
+Now in its fifth year, the Rising Leaders Fellowship supports the professional development of individuals in entry to mid-level positions within youth-serving outdoor programs.
 Specifically, Youth Outside targets individuals who are enthusiastic about connecting youth to the outdoors in culturally relevant and inclusive ways by affecting culture change within their organizations.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project based cohort series that focuses on social justice and equity in the outdoors.
-Please find an informational sheet here for more details.

 In-person sessions: The in-person sessions will consist of capacity building modules, peer coaching and community building.
 These sessions will focus on personal and organizational development.
 Participants will be required to bring internal documents for learning purposes.
 A list of topics and the required documents can be found below.

 Increased Relevancy Project: Fellows will be asked to identify opportunities for increased cultural relevancy within their organization and develop a plan of action that addresses one or more identified opportunities.
 Inside of smaller work groups, fellows will serve as peer coaches through this process and will present on their efforts and findings at the culminating session.